the blue way

-The new Central Wharf public realm is meant to re-connect people and the city of Boston to its most precious environmental, economic, and cultural resource—the harbor.
-And it does so in a way that expands public access to the water, brings the educational agenda of the Aquarium out into the public realm, and serves as a model for institutional and private development on the harbor in light of climate change, sea level rise, and stormwater impacts.
+The new Central Wharf vision plan is meant to re-connect people and the city of Boston to its most precious environmental, economic, and cultural resource—the harbor.
+It does so in a way that expands public access to the water, brings the educational agenda of the Aquarium out into the public realm, and serves as a model for institutional and private development on the harbor in light of climate change, sea level rise, and stormwater impacts.

 Seaside Gardens + Arrival Plaza